epicosy/phd_thesis/scripts/README.md

    - Only include CVEs that affect applications (not operating systems or hardware)
    - Only include CVEs with primary weakness types (CWEs)
 2. Load CVE data from the NVD JSON data feeds using the nvdutils library
-3. Load product language data from get_products_language.py output
-4. Load software type data from get_software_type.py output
-5. Load CWE properties data including vulnerability mapping and abstraction
+3. Load CWE properties data including vulnerability mapping and abstraction
-6. Filter the CVEs based on the defined criteria
+4. Filter the CVEs based on the defined criteria
-7. For each matching CVE:
+5. For each matching CVE:
    - Extract the CWE IDs associated with the CVE
    - Select the most appropriate CWE ID based on:
      - Vulnerability mapping (skipping DISCOURAGED mappings)
      - Abstraction level (preferring more specific abstractions like Variant over more general ones like Class)
      - Weakness type (preferring Primary weaknesses)
-   - Extract the vulnerable products that are applications
-   - Select the most appropriate vulnerable product based on:
-     - Software type (using a scoring system that prioritizes certain types)
-     - Package type (giving preference to GitHub repositories)
-   - Create a record with CVE ID, CWE ID, vendor, and product information
-8. Save the results to a CSV file in the data/rq1 directory
+6. Save the results (CVE ID and CWE ID) to a CSV file in the data/rq1 directory

 **Dependencies**:
 - pandas
-- tqdm
 - nvdutils
 - cpelib